oduameh/node-course/docs/Next/ogmios.md

 From the developer at https://ogmios.dev/faq: *'Ogmios is a lightweight bridge interface for `cardano-node`.
 It offers a WebSockets API that enables local clients to speak Ouroboros' mini-protocols via JSON/RPC.
 Ogmios is a fast and lightweight solution that can be deployed alongside relays to create entry points on the Cardano network for various types of applications'*.

-It is a very convenient component of the Cardano ecosystem that many projects take advantage of as part of their projects.
-Today we are going to set it up alongside our running `cardano-node`.
+It is a convenient component of the Cardano ecosystem that many projects use as part of their infrastructure.
+Today, we will set it up alongside our running cardano-node.

-Ok, next grab the latest static binary of the arm build from the developer.
+Next, download the latest static ARM build binary from the developer:

 ```
 cd /tmp

 wget https://github.com/CardanoSolutions/ogmios/releases/download/v6.13.0/ogmios-v6.13.0-aarch64-linux.zip
 ```
-Unzip the archive
+Unzip the archive:

 ```
 unzip ogmios-v6.13.0-aarch64-linux.zip
 ```
-Copy the binary from the extracted bin to your specified bin directory
+Copy the binary from the extracted bin to your specified bin directory:

 ```
 cp /tmp/bin/ogmios ~/preview/bin/
 ```
-Ensure your system sees it
+Ensure your system sees it:
 ```
 ogmios --version
 ```
 ![ogmiosyes](/img/ogmiosn.png)

-Make this API endpoint available externally.
+Make this API endpoint available externally:

 ```
 sudo ufw allow 1337/tcp
 ```

-Reload ufw
+Reload ufw:

 ```
 sudo ufw reload
 ```

-Check ufw status
+Check the ufw status:

 ```
 sudo ufw status